Investigating senior undergraduate learning through experiential trans-disciplinary methods.

 We are pleased to announce that the University of Guelph has provided extra funding to allow us to develop a fall semester ICON course (in partnership with the Feeding 9 Billion Challenge).

-ICON I will run during the fall semester of 2016.
-ICON II will run during the winter semester of 2017.
+ICON I will run during the fall semester.
+ICON II will run during the winter semester.
 To learn more, or to register for the courses, click here.
 You can also learn more by following @IdeasCongress on Twitter, by liking our Facebook page, or by checking out the videos below.

 ICON Team Members